Working Papers

 An Incentive-Compatible Model of Environmental Compliance in the UK Water Sector

-Solo-authored; based on my LLB dissertation
+Based on my LLB dissertation

 This paper examines why the UK’s Operator Self-Monitoring (OSM) system produces systematic under-reporting of water pollution.
 Using a political-economy and principal–agent framework, it shows how information asymmetries and low detection probabilities undermine truthful reporting.
 Drawing on deterrence theory and evidence from the Gujarat pollution-audit experiment (Duflo et al., 2013), the paper proposes a reform model to strengthen compliance and improve environmental outcomes.